-Constraint Discussion Any Referential Integrity (RI) error is considered an RI violation Row is rejected Any unique or primary key violations Row is rejected No value specified for a non-NULL column Row is rejected regardless of column's default value No value specified for a nullable column NULL inserted regardless of column's default value Table into which data is being loaded contains insert triggers BDU returns an error and does not attempt to load the table.
-Drop the insert triggers on the table then rerun BDU Table into which data is being loaded contains CLOB or BLOB columns (relational data types LONGVARCHAR, NLONGVARCHAR, or LONGVARBINARY) BDU does not attempt to load the table and returns the message "The target table contains longvarchar, nlongvarchar, or longvarbinary data types.
+Constraint Discussion Any Referential Integrity (RI) error is considered an RI violation Row is rejected Any unique or primary key violations Row is rejected No value specified for a non-NULL column 1 Row is rejected regardless of column's default value No value specified for a nullable column 1 NULL inserted regardless of column's default value Table contains CLOB or BLOB columns (relational data types LONGVARCHAR, NLONGVARCHAR, or LONGVARBINARY) BDU does not attempt to load data into the table and returns the message "The target table contains longvarchar, nlongvarchar, or longvarbinary data types.
 These data types are not supported."
 Order of rows BDU treats the delimited data file as unordered.
 The original order of rows may not be preserved.
-Date fields The only supported format is yyyy-mm-dd Time fields The only supported format is HH:MM:SS Timestamp fields The only supported format is yyyy-mm-dd HH:MM:SS.MS

-Constraint Discussion White space and column delimiters No white space must exist between the column delimiters and the data values, even if the data values are enclosed in quotes.
-BDU is not aware of default values f or a column defined during table creation or update
+Date fields The only supported format is yyyy-mm-dd Time fields The only supported format is HH:MM:SS Time stamp fields The only supported format is yyyy-mm-dd HH:MM:SS.MS White space and column delimiters No white space must exist between the column delimiters and the data values, even if the data values are enclosed in quotes.
+1 BDU is not aware of default values fo r a column defined during table creation or update